 These are the novels that high school students have traditionally read and studied in English classes.
 The problem?
-Most of these classics reflect only one point of view: that of a white male author.
+These usual suspects of high school reading reflect only one point of view: that of a white male author.

 But that is starting to change.
 In recent years, more and more educators have begun to broaden the list of books they teach in class, as well as approach the classics with a more critical eye.
 They’re challenging their students to ask deep, meaningful questions about the novels they read, including whose stories are included — and whose are left out.

 The shift comes in an effort for schools to be more equitable, inclusive, and responsive to students from all backgrounds, particularly with student populations that are more diverse than ever.
 By updating the traditional high school reading list, students of color finally have an opportunity to read and analyze stories that reflect their lives, histories, and cultures — something that’s historically been missing but can go a long way in engaging them in the classroom.

 It’s an important step for students of color, helping to cultivate their identity, develop their language skills, engage their intellect, and hone their ability to think critically, says Gholdy Muhammad, author of Cultivating Genius: An Equity Framework for Culturally and Historically Responsive Literacy.

 Benefits of making high school reading more inclusive